About Me

 When I first learnt Transcendental Meditation I went into it looking for answers and as a way to relieve stress.
 As I continued to meditate, I realised that it helped enhance my creativity, improve my capacity to mentally structure things and led to health benefits, just as my teacher had told me.
 I experienced all of this, but wanted to know exactly how it worked.

-I was not satisfied with an esoteric or philosophical explanation of how or why it worked nor with the experience of it without a rational explanation.
+I was not satisfied with an esoteric or philosophical explanation of how or why it worked nor with the experience of it without a logical explanation.
 I then started looking for validation in science.
 I came across theories of Particle Physics, and started equating these theories with ideas from Hindu and Buddhist texts.
-(Many scientific studies have been done on meditation, particularly Transcendental Meditation and there is enough data to back up all claims to its numerous benefits).
-I soon realised that both (Quantum Theory and the religious texts) arrived at the same conclusion – essentially, that all matter is energy and all energy is vibration.
+I soon realised that both (Quantum Theory and the religious texts) said the same thing – essentially, that all matter is energy and all energy is vibration.
 This is also the basis of alternative vibrational healing methods, like Reiki and Colour Therapy.

 I began to use Colour Therapy in my work, exploring the healing potential of colour.
 My abstract works became very vibrant as I began to use each colour in its most saturated form.
 This is because I wanted it to be it’s purest, unadulterated self.
 Since each colour has a frequency and vibration of its own, in its pure form, it has the maximum ability to affect the viewer’s vibration and change it at a fundamental level.
 In this way, as an artist I could be instrumental in affecting a healing change within the viewer, through my art.
 This to me, was the most fulfilling aspect of my abstract work.